 What is astigmatism?

 Astigmatism is a bit more complicated than either short sight (myopia) or long sight (hypermetropia), as there is a problem with the focus of light in two different directions (both depth-ways and sideways).
 However, like the other refractive errors, the end result is the same: there is blurring of vision which can impair eyesight.
 The two eyes are usually not the same (ie if both eyes have astigmatism they may not be affected in the same line of vision or to the same degree).
 If the condition is mild, the brain will compensate for the difference between the two eyes, although this can cause eye strain and headaches.
-Although astigmatism is very common (about 9 in 10 people have some degree of astigmatism), it does not always cause a problem.
+Although astigmatism is very common , it does not always cause a problem.

 What causes astigmatism?